timsherrell/configure-ad/README.md

 <h2>Deployment and Configuration Steps</h2>

 <p>
-To begin, we copy the public IP address from your Windows Server and paste it into our Windows Remote Desktop interface.
+To begin, we copy the public IP address from our Windows Server in Azure and paste it into our Windows Remote Desktop interface.
 I like to just type "rd" into the Windows search bar to bring up Remote Desktop Connection.
 Then paste the IP into the Computer field.
 </p>
 <p>
 <img src="https://github.com/timsherrell/configure-ad/assets/144177449/68f7a327-2a8c-40ac-b7b6-02bdb0ea8395" />